docxology/QuadMath/quadmath/markdown/05_extensions.md

 # Extensions of 4D and Quadrays

-Here we review some extensions of the Quadray 4D framework, including multi-objective optimization, machine learning, active inference, complex systems, pedagogy, and implementations, with an emphasis on cognitive security.
+Here we review some extensions of the Quadray 4D framework, including multi-objective optimization, machine learning, computer graphics and GPU acceleration, active inference, complex systems, pedagogy, and implementations, with an emphasis on cognitive security.

 ## Multi-Objective Optimization